GothenburgBitFactory/taskwarrior/docs/contrib/first_time.md

 -   `taskwarrior.git/src`
 -   `taskwarrior.git/test`

-It also doesn\'t need to be a typo, it can instead be a poorly-worded sentence, or one that could be more clear.
+It also doesn't need to be a typo, it can instead be a poorly-worded sentence, or one that could be more clear.
-You\'ll find something, whether it is jargon, mixed tenses, mistakes, or just plain wrong.
+You'll find something, whether it is jargon, mixed tenses, mistakes, or just plain wrong.

 Then fix it, using a text editor.
 Try to make the smallest possible change to achieve what you want, because smaller changeѕ are easier to verify and approve, and no reviewer wants to receive a large change to approve.